dtasada/GnomeMansLand/codebase_analysis.md

 ## 5. Good Practices and Idiomatic Zig

--   **`@cImport`:** The use of `@cImport` to include `stdlib.h` just for `malloc` and `free` is not idiomatic Zig.
-It's better to use Zig's own allocators, which provide more safety and better integration with the language.
--   **`undefined`:** There are many uses of `undefined`.
-While sometimes necessary, it's better to initialize variables with a default value to avoid unexpected behavior and make the code easier to reason about.
 -   **Error Sets:** Some functions could benefit from more specific error sets instead of relying on `anyerror`.
 This would make the error handling more precise and allow the compiler to catch more errors at compile time.
--   **`while (true)`:** There are some `while (true)` loops that could be rewritten to be more expressive, for example, by using a condition variable or a more descriptive loop condition.

 ## 6. Specific File Analysis